siftoshka/siftoshka/README.md

 ### A little about Myself 👇🏽

-#### As an Android Developer based in Bristol, UK with over 3 years of professional experience, I possess a deep understanding of Android project development, design, and maintenance.
-My expertise spans across product and platform development, and I have a keen interest in adopting modern approaches and creating innovative solutions to meet project requirements.
+#### Android Developer with 4 years of experience in designing, developing, and maintaining Android applications.
+I love keeping up-to-date with modern approaches and coming up with unique, innovative solutions.

 #### My website: https://siftoshka.github.io/